 Could it be that the last three days had been so dark, so full of despair that their hearts were filled with so much darkness that they couldnít even see the light that was walking every step of the way with them?

 I wonder how often we walk along the road of life often with more downs than ups not realising thatís Jesus is walking there right beside us.
 We are so overwhelmed with our circumstances, so focussed on what has sucked the energy and life out of us, wondering why Jesus hasnít done something to help us, that we donít see him walking with us.
 We say with those disciples, "We had hopedÖ that things would turn out differently.
-If only Jesus would be here with us at least we would be feeling so lost and feeling helpless and hopeless.
+If only Jesus would be here with us at least we wouldn't be feeling so lost and helpless and hopeless.
 If only Ö!"

 We know what he did, we know what he said, we know the promises he made, but sometimes we walk down that road and all that seems so distant and removed and unrelated.
 But regardless how we feel Jesus walks right beside us and we donít even know it!